gnuton/RagBag/Docs/python.md

 doubles = (2 * n for n in range(50))
 # doubles is a generator object
 doubles.next()
-# next() method let the generator generate the next item
+# next() method let the generator generates the next item
 ````